SimDeveloper-cripto/c_tcp_server_socket/README.md

 # Developing a TCP Server Socket

 This is an implementation of a TCP server socket, all written in C language. <br />
-To breefly explain what the server does, basically it handles connections from clients that need to be interfaced with a DBMS, in this case MySQL: i) the client sends to the server its data so that the server can perform queries ii) the server sends back to the client the results he retrieved.
+To breefly explain what the server does, basically it handles connections from clients that need to be interfaced with a DBMS, in this case MySQL. <br />
+    1. The client sends to the server its data so that the server can perform queries. <br />
+    2. The server sends back to the client the results he retrieved.
 <br /> The development process of this project took place in a Linux environment, Ubuntu20.04 to be specific.

 ## MySQL get started tutorial on Ubuntu20.04